ibm-cloud-docs/power-iaas/configuring-private-subnet.md

 [Off-premises]{: tag-blue}

-You can configure a private network subnet when you create a {{site.data.keyword.powerSysFull}}, providing your subnet a name and specifying a Classless Inter-Domain Routing (CIDR).
+You can configure a private network subnet when you create an {{site.data.keyword.powerSysFull}}, providing your subnet a name and specifying a Classless Inter-Domain Routing (CIDR).
 {: shortdesc}

 How the private network subnet is configured, depends on the networking configuration of the {{site.data.keyword.powerSys_notm}} Workspace, which can use one of the following four approaches: